Yinka-Agbaje/Yinka-Agbaje/README.md

 ## Hi there 👋
 # 🚀 Olayinka Agbaje | Data Scientist

-I am a Data Scientist and I finished from  **Obafemi Awolowo University (OAU)** with a focus on **End-to-End Analytics and Machine Learning**.
+I am a Data Scientist, finished from  **Obafemi Awolowo University (OAU)** with a focus on **End-to-End Analytics and Machine Learning**.
 I specialize in translating complex, high-volume datasets into strategic narratives that drive decision-making.

 ---